dappblock/nextjs-ic-starter/README.md

 Canister configuration are stored in dfx.json.

 ### Backend
 Backend code is inside /src/hello/main.mo writting in [Motoko language](https://sdk.dfinity.org/docs/language-guide/motoko.html).
-Motoko is type-safe language with modern language features like async/await and actor build-in.
+Motoko is a type-safe language with modern language features like async/await and actor build-in.
 It also has [Orthogonal persistence](https://sdk.dfinity.org/docs/language-guide/motoko.html) which I find it very interesting.
 Frontend code follows Next.js folder convention with /pages storing all React code, /public storing static files including images.
 This project uses CSS modules for styling which is stored in /styles.

 ### Frontend